ANZ KiwiSaver Scheme Growth Fund

 The graph below shows the value of a $1,000 investment made at the time the fund launched.

-The x-axis (horizontal) shows annual dates from September 2007 to September 2023.
+The x-axis (horizontal) shows annual dates from September 2007 to March 2025.
 The y-axis (vertical) shows values from $0 to $3,500 in $500 increments.
 The line is labelled 'Growth Fund'.
 The line starts at a value of $1,000 for September 2007.
 The trend is downwards until a low of approximately $700 between September 2008 and September 2009.
 The trend is then upwards, other than a dip between September 2018 and September 2019, and a larger dip between September 2019 and September 2020.
 The trend then continues mostly upwards until a sustained decline over 2022.
-After a good first half to 2023, a tough third quarter sees the value ending at $2,710.95.
+Since then, the value has gradually increased, with a current value (as at 31 March 2025) of $3,131.07.

 Performance is after the annual fund charge and before tax.
 Rates, fees and agreements.